Frequently Asked Questions

 How long are sessions?

-Sessions are 45 minutes in duration.
+Sessions are 45 minutes in length.

 Do you see children?

-Do you do couples/marriage counseling?
+Do you provide couples or family counseling?

 What credentials do you hold?